bcbi/ExtensibleUnions.jl/README.md

 julia> import Pkg; Pkg.add("ExtensibleUnions")
 ```

-ExtensibleUnions is an experimental package that adds abstract multiple inheritance to Julia in the
+ExtensibleUnions adds abstract multiple inheritance to Julia in the
 form of extensible (mutable) type unions.

-TODO: Make this package thread-safe.
+**Warning: ExtensibleUnions is an experimental package.
+Do not use ExtensibleUnions in any production code.**

 ## Usage